jonahmurphy/MCP4922-DAC-Driver/README.md

 Most platform specific elements are abstracted in the included SPI Driver SPI.c/h.
 Porting should be simply a case of replacing SPI.c/h with an SPI.c/h module with same interface.

-#### Some non-portable Keil C51 specific elements will need to changed.
+#### Some non-portable Keil C51 specific elements will need to be changed.

 **1)**
 The chip select pin is defined in `MCP4922_DAC_driver.h` using the non-portable `sbit` type.